halfwit/todo2/README.md

 ## .todo files

 A .todo file contains a checklist of items to complete an atomic task.
-For example, `polygon.todo` may contain the following:
+For example, `myprogram/.todo` may contain the following:

 ```
 #92930: